More details for doctors about the stages of the MTI process

 Once we have received all the required documents, we will include you in the CoS email request to the Academy.
 There is nothing you are required to do at this stage.

 After you receive your Certificate of Sponsorship.

-Before applying for the Tier5 visa using the CoS, please check it for any spelling mistakes or errors.
-If you spot a mistake, please let us know and copy in the Academy (Medical Training Initiative) .
+Before applying for the Tier5 visa using the CoS, please check it for any spelling mistakes or errors, and ensure all details match with those in your current passport.
+If you spot a mistake, please let us know by emailing firstname.lastname@example.org and we will request the CoS be amended accordingly.
 We are not responsible for errors on your visa and we will not be able to help if you submit an incorrect CoS.